Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 4.1 (Professions) Armor

 Professions come in three armor classes.
+This does however not mean that a particular armor class can't fulfill a role.
+For example the mesmer (light armor) is a highly used Tank, while the Warrior is often a supporting the team with special boons.

 |            Class             |           Profession              |   Armor Rating  |
 |------------------------------|-----------------------------------|-----------------|